 Pay SC DMV Fees Online

 Starting today, South Carolina residents can now pay their DMV fees online.
-This new service allows customers to pay for transactions such as driver’s licenses, vehicle tags and titles, and boat registrations.
+This new service allows customers to pay for driver’s licenses, vehicle tags and titles, and boat registrations.
 The new system is available through the state’s Department of Motor Vehicles website.

 The Department of Motor Vehicles is hopeful that this new system will make it easier for residents to pay their fees.
 In addition, the department plans to offer additional online services in the future.